MicrosoftDocs/architecture-center/docs/reference-architectures/dmz/secure-vnet-dmz.md

 If you're using ExpressRoute to provide the connectivity between your on-premises datacenter and Azure, use the [Azure Connectivity Toolkit (AzureCT)][azurect] to monitor and troubleshoot connection issues.

-You can find additional information about monitoring and managing VPN and ExpressRoute connections in the articles [Implementing a hybrid network architecture with Azure and on-premises VPN][guidance-vpn-gateway-manageability] and [Implementing a hybrid network architecture with Azure ExpressRoute][guidance-expressroute-manageability].
+You can find additional information about monitoring and managing VPN and ExpressRoute connections in the articles [Implementing a hybrid network architecture with Azure and on-premises VPN][guidance-vpn-gateway-devops] and [Implementing a hybrid network architecture with Azure ExpressRoute][guidance-expressroute-devops].

 ## Security considerations